Methyl isocyanate: Toxicity

 Methyl isocyanate is extremely toxic.
 There is no known antidote.
 The threshold limit value set by the American Conference of Governmental Industrial Hygienists is 0.02 ppm.
 MIC is toxic by inhalation, ingestion and contact in quantities as low as 0.4 ppm.
 Exposure symptoms include coughing, chest pain, dyspnea, asthma, irritation of the eyes, nose and throat, as well as skin damage.
 Higher levels of exposure, over 21 ppm, can result in pulmonary or lung edema, emphysema and hemorrhages, bronchial pneumonia and death.
-Although the odor of methyl isocyanate cannot be detected at 5 ppm by most people, its potent lachrymal properties provide an excellent warning of its presence (at a concentration of 2–4 parts per million (ppm) subject's eyes are irritated, while at 21 ppm, subjects could not tolerate the presence of methyl isocyanate in air).
+Although the odor of methyl isocyanate cannot be detected at 5 ppm by most people, its potent lachrymal properties provide an excellent warning of its presence (at a concentration of 2–4 parts per million (ppm) subjected to eyes are irritated, while at 21 ppm, subjects could not tolerate the presence of methyl isocyanate in air).
+The irritant effects of methyl isocyanate are mediated by the irritant and tear gas receptor TRPA1 in pain-sensing nerve endings in the eye.

 Proper care must be taken to store methyl isocyanate because of its ease of exothermically polymerizing (see Reactions) and its similar sensitivity to water.
 Only stainless steel or glass containers may be safely used; the MIC must be stored at temperatures below 40 °C and preferably at 4 °C.

-The toxic effect of the compound was apparent in the 1984 Bhopal disaster, when around 42000 kg of methyl isocyanate and other gases were released from the underground reservoirs of the Union Carbide India Limited (UCIL) factory, over a populated area on 3 December 1984, killing about 3,500 people immediately and 15,000 more over the next several years.
+The toxic effect of the compound was apparent in the 1984 Bhopal disaster, when around 42000 kg of methyl isocyanate and other gases were released from the underground reservoirs of the Union Carbide India Limited (UCIL) factory, over a populated area on 3 December 1984, killing about 3,500 people immediately, 8,000 people in the first 48 hours and 15,000 more over the next several years.
+200,000 people had lasting health effects from the disaster.

 During structural fires, natural materials can contribute to releasing isocyanates including methyl isocyanate.

 Mechanism of action

 Until recent decades, the mechanism of methyl isocyanate toxicity in humans was largely unknown or unclear.
 Methyl isocyanate and other isocyanates are electrophiles and are currently thought to cause toxicity by the alkylation of biomolecules.
-The mechanism of methyl isocyanate was previously suspected to be the carbamylation of hemoglobin which would interfere with its oxygen binding capability causing hypoxia.
+The mechanism of methyl isocyanate was previously suspected to be the carbamylation of hemoglobin, thus interfering with its oxygen-binding capability and causing hypoxia.
 However, experiments showed that when rats and guinea pigs were exposed to methyl isocyanate at concentrations above the median lethal concentration (LC50, the concentration sufficient to kill 50% of the tested population), only 2% of hemoglobin molecules were carbamylated, suggesting that this is probably not the mechanism of toxicity.